 Federal officers, out-of-state officers and private citizens may take many of GPSTC’s courses on a space-available basis.
 The cost of tuition for advanced courses is $15 per course hour.
 To register for courses, please create an account under GPSTC Access and register for your course.

-Students employed by a local or state public safety agency who attend training courses are not charged for standard, double-occupancy dorm rooms.
+Students employed by a local or state public safety agency who attend training courses are not charged for standard, double-occupancy barrack rooms.

-Students who are attending a basic certification course and are sponsored by a paid or volunteer public safety agency are not charged for standard, double-occupancy dorm rooms.
+Students who are attending a basic certification course and are sponsored by a paid or volunteer public safety agency are not charged for standard, double-occupancy barrack rooms.

 Employees of federal agencies, out-of-state agencies and private sector organizations must pay for lodging.